 A 4-H portfolio is an organized summary of a member's complete experience in the 4-H program.
 It includes records on each project, activities, leadership, and community service.
 The portfolio includes a story and photo section that helps showcase these experiences.

 A portfolio is a very important part of 4-H involvement.
 Not only is it submitted annually and evaluated for county awards, but it is also a major tool utilized for 4-H scholarships and to select delegates for national trips.

 Youth in 9th-12th grades will turn in their "up to date" portfolio by February 1 for state competition.

 Members must use standardized portfolio forms; no other items should be included.
 A portfolio is not a scrapbook.

 - Documents should be placed in a 1" clear view, white, 3-ringed binder.

 - Each section should be divided with a Kelly green 4-H divider sheet.
 Members may print their own or purchase pre-printed divider pages from the 4-H office.
 One set is $2.

 STANDARDIZED FORMS: Members can download the standardized forms below.

 - All Sections (PDF)

 In Section 1, members may create the table of their choice that best summarizes the size and scope of their 4-H project.
-Below are templates for various projects that members may find helpful.
+Or, 4-H members are able to view templates for various projects on the State 4-H website.